rocky-linux/documentation/docs/books/learning_rsync/02_rsync_demo01.md

 **Prompt permission denied, how to deal with it?**

 First check the permissions of the /rsync/ directory.
-Obviously, there is no permission.
+Obviously, there is no "w" permission.
 We can use `setfacl` to give permission:

 ```bash
 [root@Rocky ~ ] # ls -ld /rsync/